Correlation between the Hurst exponent and the maximal Lyapunov exponent: examining some low-dimensional conservative maps: Results

-Thus, as the scatter plot in Fig.~\ref{figur6} for this map does not posses as unambiguous structure as for the previous one, the distributions in Fig.~\ref{figur5} assure that the relation between mLEs and HEs is correctly grasped, at least at a first approximation.
+Thus, as the scatter plot in Fig.~\ref{figur6} for this map does not posses as unambiguous structure as for the previous one, the distributions in Fig.~\ref{figur5} assure that the relation between the mLE and $H$ is correctly grasped, at least at a first approximation.
 Note that the flat cut-off from above in Fig.~\ref{figur6} is a true feature and is not an artifact due to dropping indeterminate values (as $0<H<1$).
-Moreover, the higher the mLE, the smaller the scatter among corresponding HE values, and the critical mLE value, approximately at 0.04 (vertical dashed line in Fig.~\ref{figur6}), separates accurately small HEs from larger ones, or equivalently in this case, values corresponding to regular and chaotic zones in the mixed space.
+Moreover, the higher the mLE, the smaller the scatter among the corresponding $H$, and the small $H$ values are separated accurately from larger ones (or---equivalently in this case---values corresponding to regular and chaotic zones in the mixed space) by an mLE of approximately 0.04 (vertical dashed line in Fig.~\ref{figur6}).